An Overview of Ovarian Cysts

-Although some ovarian cysts are found in ovarian cancer, most ovarian cysts are considered benign.
-These cysts are small fluid-filled sacs that form when the follicle (the sac that encloses the egg), fails to rupture and release the egg, which is part of the normal menstrual cycle.
+Although some ovarian cysts are found in ovarian cancer, most ovarian growths found by Women’s Specialists of Plano are considered benign.
+These cysts are small fluid-filled sacs that form when the follicle (the sac that encloses the egg) fails to rupture and release the egg, which is part of the normal menstrual cycle.
 When this occurs, the sac and the fluid remain, forming the cyst.
-Most are harmless, although they occasionally cause problems such as bleeding, rupturing, or pain.
+Most are harmless, although they occasionally cause problems such as bleeding, rupturing or pain in Plano, Frisco and Dallas, Texas area women.
 The majority of cysts are considering “functional,” meaning that they are a result of normal biological processes, and not associated with any disease.

 Types of Ovarian Growths